 When you complete formatting the device that Windows was Unable to Complete Format, you may lose the stored data.
 The only point that you can do is to use good data recovery software and restore data immediately.

-Here, we would like to suggest you try EaseUS Data Recovery Wizard Tool.
+Here, I would like to suggest you try EaseUS Data Recovery Wizard Tool.
 It supports scan and restores all your data in only 3 steps as the device can be recognized by a Windows computer: